-Contingent on available resources, donor and/or recipient personnel outreach is a complementary sub-step in Stage Two searching that can help fill critical data gaps remaining after exhaustive Factiva and web searching.
+Donor and/or recipient personnel outreach is a complementary sub-step in Stage Two searching that can help fill critical data gaps remaining after exhaustive Factiva and web searching.
 "Personnel Outreach" is the process of establishing a direct dialogue with donor and/or recipient personnel affiliated with a given project via email, telephone or Skype.
 Coders then engage these personnel with targeted questions that seek to fill outstanding information gaps for a given project record (e.g. the repayment terms of a loan).